Seashell Craft Ideas

-Most everyone collects seashells at the beach, but these shells end up lying around the house - not put to any good use.
+Most everyone collects seashells at the beach, but these shells end up lying around the house, not put to any good use.
 With these easy DIY crafts, anyone can make art from their beach treasures.
 But before you begin your crafts make sure to thoroughly clean the shells.
-Organize the shells and rinse with hot water and soap.
+Organize the shells and rinse them with hot water and soap.
 Proceed to dry the shells in the sun and if necessary, repeat the process.

-Glue your shells to the back surface of the shadow frame, either completely covering the frame, or showcasing just one special shell.
+Glue your shells to the back surface of the shadow frame, entirely covering the frame or showcasing just one special shell.
 In some instances, with enough shells, hot-gluing is not even necessary.
 Simply pour the shells into the frame and let them fall where they may.

-Shell String Lights
+4. Shell String Lights

 Great for outdoor parties, spice up your string lights with some seashells.
 Using epoxy, place a shell at the base of each light bulb on a light string.
 Let dry for 10 minutes and hang!

-How to make a hole in a shell:
+How to Make a Hole in a Shell

 Begin by placing your shell on a towel.
 Next, place a small nail on the point of the shell you would like the hole to go.
 Gently tap the nail with the hammer until you see a tiny hole in the shell.
 The key to this is patience and practice!